kpilszak/web-scraper/README.md

 ## Usage

-Explore the web-scraping by operning this link in a new tab: [Web Scraper](https://kpilszak.github.io/web-scraper/)
+Explore the web-scraping by opening this link in a new tab: [Web Scraper](https://kpilszak.github.io/web-scraper/)

 ## Acknowledgments